Absolutely, envisioning a world characterized by gender equality is a powerful aspiration.

 If International Women’s Day (IWD) is new to you, stick with me and I’ll explain.

-Every year, a theme is chosen for International Women’s Day and highlights an issue that is impacting the lives of women around the world.
+Every year, a theme is chosen for International Women’s Day.
+Furthermore, it sheds light on an issue that significantly affects women globally.

 Break the Bias